Cardiff Bay: What has 30 years of development achieved?

 Lord Crickhowell has hailed the overall regeneration of the former derelict docklands as a major success.

-But he is fiercely opposed to the latest plans to redevelop land for flats, including a 24-story building.
+But he is fiercely opposed to the latest plans to redevelop land for flats, including a 24-storey building.

 Three decades after he sparked plans for one of the biggest overhauls the city has seen, what has been achieved?